 Nouf Abduladiz had a personal blog where she wrote about women’s rights, politically motivated arrests in the kingdom, and reform activists on trial.

 Her arrest in 2018 came as part of a broader wave of arrests aimed at people who were part of the women driving campaign and who were pushing for gender equality within the kingdom.

 Nouf is currently held in an unknown location and nobody is able to contact her.

 Here is a letter that she wrote and told her friend to release it in the event of her arrest.

 Unfortunately I couldn’t find a picture of Nouf.

-Alkhatab Alrawani, a Yemeni journalist says that al-Mureisi is ‘an influencer journalist that refuses to be part of Saudi campaigns and accept orders from the authorities on what to write.
+Alkhatab Alrawani, a Yemeni journalist says that al-Mureisi is a Saudi ‘influencer journalist that refuses to be part of Saudi campaigns and accept orders from the authorities on what to write.
 He chose not to be in politics, but it seems that this isn’t an option anymore in the New Saudi Arabia.’

 Does the ‘Welcome to Arabia’ Content Provide Real Value Anyway?!